ainter21/report-sectest/Report.md

 - **xss_index.php_2_min** (line 100): `$_SERVER['PHP_SELF']` contains the path of the page shown in the browser.
 If the attacker inserts malicious code into the URL, the code will be executed when the page is loaded, because this variable is used to populate the action attribute of the login form.
   - **Attack vector**: navigate to this URL `http://localhost/inventory-management-system/index.php/%22%3E%3Cscript%3Ealert('login')%3C/script%3E`.
 An alert will pop up.
 Special characters are html encoded.
   - **Fix**: sanitize the output of the echo function with `htmlentities()`.
-- **xss_fetchUserPhp1Min**: if the admin add a new user and insert javascript code into the username, it will be executed on loading the manage users page.
+- **xss_fetchUser.php_1_min** (line 37): if the admin add a new user and insert javascript code into the username, it will be executed on loading the manage users page.
   - **Attack vector**: create a new user with username `user<script>alert("user")</script>`.
 The code will be executed when the user is fetched.
   - **Fix**: sanitize line 37 (username) with `htmlentities()`.